plone/training/mastering-plone/add-ons.rst

   .. figure:: _static/plone.svg
      :alt: Plone Logo

-  This chapter is about the classic frontend.
+  This chapter is about Plone Classic.

   For Volto add-ons see chapter :ref:`volto_addon-label`